Small Drinking Water Systems

 Bacteriological Monitoring Requirements:

 All small drinking water systems are required to test for the presence of total coliform bacteria on a regular basis per Federal and State Drinking Water Standards.
-Community water systems and Non-Transient Non-Community water systems are required to test for bacteria on a monthly schedule.
-Transient Non-Community and State Small water systems are required to test quarterly for the presence of total coliform bacteria.
+State Small water systems are required to test quarterly for the presence of total coliform bacteria.
 All water quality testing is required to be analyzed by a State-certified laboratory. -

 Chemical Monitoring Requirements: